 “Zip it.
 Just throwing the idea out there that maybe this isn’t the first time humanity has surpassed itself and went for the stars, leaving the rest of us down here.”

 I followed behind Ruggy as we continued down the mapped-out path projected on the goggle-screens.
-Of course, the goggles could only estimate roughly where we went.
-It’s not like we had any satellites to work with.
-That’s a giant flag to attract Harvesters.
-The chips processors are attached to our health-cuffs, they do some weird science-algorithm-tech thing that I could never understand.
-All I know is the map talks to the cuff, and they can estimate my steps with the city’s map’s size.
+Of course, the goggles could only estimate where we went.
+It wasn’t like we had any satellites to work with.
+Satellites would be a giant flag to attract Harvesters.
+The chips’ processors were attached to our health-cuffs.
+They did some weird science-algorithm-tech thing that was beyond my understanding.
+All I knew was that the map talked to the cuff, and they could estimate my steps with the city’s map’s size.

 “Looks like we’re almost there,” Ruggy said.

-“So, the operator found some jackpot from their A.I. algorithms or what?
-I still don’t get why we had to come out this far.”
-I asked.
+“So, the operator found some jackpot from their AI algorithms or what?
+I still don’t get why we had to come out this far,” I said.

-“I don’t know Angie.
+“I don’t know, Angie.
 That isn’t my department, nor yours.
-They tell us where to go, and we got the scraps.
+They tell us where to go, and we get the scraps.
 That’s all.”

-“Right,” I said while tightening the grip of my rifle.
+“Right,” I said, while tightening my grip on my rifle.
 We had never gone this far out into The Lost before.
-The fact we left our cruiser made me uncomfortable.
-If a Harvester were to show up, we were on our own.
-We couldn’t outrun them – that’s pointless.
-We had no transportation – we were sitting ducks on foot.
+The fact that we’d left our cruiser so far behind made me uncomfortable.
+If a Harvester were to show up, we would be on our own.
+We couldn’t outrun them—that would be pointless.
+We had no transportation—we were sitting ducks on foot.

 DO YOU SMELL THAT?
 I typed out in the chat.

-YEAH, KEEP YOUR GUARD UP, Ruggy typed back as he descended down a rocky, narrow, path.
+YEAH, KEEP YOUR GUARD UP, Ruggy typed back as he descended a rocky, narrow path.